overhangio/tutor-livedeps/README.rst

 Installation
 ------------

 This plugin depends on the `tutor-minio <https://github.com/overhangio/tutor-minio>`_ plugin to store the packages.
-After installing tutor-minio run the following commands:
+After installing and enabling tutor-minio run the following commands:

 ``pip install git+https://github.com/overhangio/tutor-livedeps.git``